 Swedish business presence and trade with Turkey

-The bilateral trade volume between Sweden and Turkey has been realized as 24.9 billion SEK in 2019.
-Turkey was Sweden’s 20th largest trade partner in terms of exports and 22nd largest trade partner in terms of imports in 2019.
+The bilateral trade volume between Sweden and Turkey has shown an annual increase of 4% and realized as 26 billion SEK in 2020.
+Sweden was Turkey’s 29th largest trade partner in terms of exports and 25th largest trade partner in terms of imports in 2020.

-The Swedish exports to Turkey amounted to 13.1 billion SEK in 2019 comprising 1% of Sweden's total exports.
+The Swedish exports to Turkey increased by 13% compared to 2019 and amounted to 14.8 billion SEK in 2020, comprising 1% of Sweden's total exports.
 The main Swedish export goods to Turkey are telecommunications equipment, iron ore, paper and pulp.
-The imports from Turkey in 2019 amounted to 11.8 billion SEK, showing an increase of 3% compared to the previous year (1% of total imports to Sweden).
+Swedish imports from Turkey in 2020 amounted to 11.1 billion SEK, constituting 1% of total imports to Sweden.
 The main import goods from Turkey are various industrial products namely motor vehicles parts, textiles, machinery, electrical equipment and mining ores.

 Since the 1990s, Swedish businesses have been increasingly interested in the Turkish market and Turkey is today home and a business hub to more than 125 Swedish companies – Ericsson, TeliaSonera, Autoliv, Securitas, H&M, Sandvik, Lindex and IKEA amongst others.
 Additionally, more than 400 Swedish companies have distributors/agents in Turkey.